mackenziekbrooks/dci102-f18-humanities-data/grading.md

 ## Features of this system:

-* The majority of assignments will be graded on a pass/fail basis.
+* All assignments will be graded on a pass/fail basis.
 There will be no credit for partial work.
 * You will be given clear and descriptive "specs" on each assignment so you know exactly what makes a passing assignment.
 * Projects will be bundled in a way that clearly delineates A, B, and C-level work.
 * You will receive three "free passes" to use for revisions, late assignments, or absences.
 You must declare your free pass as the time of the deadline, not after.